UKHO/docs/docs/quality-assurance/test-strategy.md

 The results of testing must be visible to a team delivering confidence when developing.
 Tests written using Gherkin (i.e. business readable) should be easily available to members outside the development team.

-## This document

-Issues and Pull Requests to this document are welcomed as we develop a working strategy.